Rangers’ losses double as King and Co fork out to ditch Ashley deal

 Ryan Jack to make Scotland debut - at right back

-Ryan Jack is set to make his Scotland debut at right back, according to reports.
+Ryan Jack is set to make his Scotland debut at right back, say reports.
 Interim national coach Malky Mackay is poised to use the Rangers midfielder in defence against the Netherlands at Pittodrie on Thursday.
 (The Sun)

 Managing Rangers is ‘definitely still a big job’, insists Tavernier